Mark Doyle (footballer)

-Mark Doyle (born 19 November 1998) is an Irish professional footballer who plays as a winger or striker for League of Ireland Premier Division club St Patrick's Athletic, having previously spent six seasons at Drogheda United, where he started his career.
+Mark Doyle (born 19 November 1998) is an Irish professional footballer who plays as a winger or striker, most recently for USL League One club Knoxille, having previously spent six seasons at Drogheda United and two seasons with St Patrick's Athletic and a year with USL Championship side Rhode Island.

 Club career

 Youth career

-A native of Skerries, County Dublin, Doyle began playing underage football with Glebe North in nearby Balbriggan, before moving to Drogheda United where he progressed through their under-17's and under-19's sides to the first team in their 2015, 2016 & 2017 seasons.
+A native of Skerries, County Dublin, Doyle began playing underage football with Skerries Town, before moving to Glebe North in nearby Balbriggan, later moving to Drogheda United where he progressed through their under-17's and under-19's sides to the first team in their 2015, 2016 & 2017 seasons.

 Drogheda United

 2016 season

 Doyle made his debut in senior football on 22 February 2016 in a Leinster Senior Cup match against Bohemians at United Park.
 His League of Ireland First Division debut came on 4 March 2016 when he came on as a late substitute in a 2–1 win over Waterford.
 He made 8 first team appearances in all competitions over the season as his side won promotion to the League of Ireland Premier Division.